Papillon (book): Synopsis

-The book is an almost entirely fictional account of a 14-year period in Papillon's life (October 26, 1931, to October 18, 1945), beginning when he was wrongly convicted of murder in France and sentenced to a life of hard labor at the Bagne de Cayenne, the penal colony of Cayenne in French Guiana known as Devil's Island.
+The book is probably an almost entirely fictional account of a 14-year period in Papillon's life (October 26, 1931, to October 18, 1945), beginning when he was allegedly wrongly convicted of murder in France and sentenced to a life of hard labor at the Bagne de Cayenne, the penal colony of Cayenne in French Guiana known as Devil's Island.
 He eventually escaped from the colony and settled in Venezuela, where he lived and prospered.

 After a brief stay at a prison in Caen, Papillon was put aboard a vessel bound for South America, where he learned about the brutal life that prisoners endured at the prison colony.
 Violence and murders were common among the convicts.
 Men were attacked for many reasons, including money, which most kept in a charger (a hollow metal cylinder concealed in the rectum; also known as a plan d'evasion, plan, or "escape suppository").
 Papillon befriended Louis Dega, a former banker convicted of counterfeiting.
 He agreed to protect Dega from attackers trying to get his charger.

 Upon arriving at the penal colony, Papillon claimed to be ill and was sent to the infirmary.
 There he collaborated with two men, Clousiot and André Maturette, to escape from the prison.
 They planned to use a sailboat acquired with the help of the associated leper colony at an island near Saint-Laurent-du-Maroni.
 The Maroni River carried them to the Atlantic Ocean, and they sailed to the northwest, reaching Trinidad.

 In Trinidad the trio were joined by three other escapees; they were aided by a British family, the Dutch bishop of Curaçao, and several others.
 Nearing the Colombian coastline, the escapees were sighted.
 The wind died and they were captured and imprisoned again.

 In Colombian prison, Papillon joined with another prisoner to escape.
 Some distance from the prison, the two went their separate ways.
 Papillon entered the Guajira peninsula, a region dominated by Amerindians.
 He was assimilated into a coastal village whose specialty was pearl diving.
 There he married two teenage sisters and impregnated both.
 After spending several months in relative paradise, Papillon decided to seek vengeance against those who had wronged him.

 Soon after leaving the village, Papillon was captured and imprisoned at Santa Marta, then transferred to Barranquilla.
 There, he was reunited with Clousiot and Maturette.
 Papillon made numerous escape attempts from this prison, all of which failed.
 He was eventually extradited to French Guiana.